adrenak/adrenak.github.io/log/$tech-ideas.md

 _Ideas for code products and projects I want to work on_

+- WebCamExtended : Easier and more web camera related API in Unity

 - UnityXpire : Don't run a build if it is expired

 - UniPrep: